kubedb/cli/docs/guides/mysql/snapshot/backup-and-restore.md

 > New to KubeDB?
 Please start [here](/docs/guides/README.md).

 # Database Snapshots
-This tutorial will show you how to use KubeDB to take snapshot of a MySQL database.
+This tutorial will show you how to take snapshots of a KubeDB managed MySQL database.

 ## Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).